pymupdf/PyMuPDF/docs/textpage.rst

    .. method:: extractJSON

-      Textpage content in JSON format.
-Created by  *json.dumps(TextPage.extractDICT())*.
+      Textpage content as a JSON string.
+Created by ``json.dumps(TextPage.extractDICT())``.
 It is included for backlevel compatibility.
 You will probably use this method ever only for outputting the result to some file.
-The  method detects binary image data and converts them to base64 encoded strings on JSON output.
+The  method detects binary image data and converts them to base64 encoded strings.

       :rtype: str

    .. method:: extractXHTML

-      Textpage content in XHTML format.
+      Textpage content as a string in XHTML format.
 Text information detail is comparable with :meth:`extractTEXT`, but also contains images (base64 encoded).
 This method makes no attempt to re-create the original visual appearance.

       :rtype: str

    .. method:: extractXML

-      Textpage content in XML format.
+      Textpage content as a string in XML format.
 This contains complete formatting information about every single character on the page: font, size, line, paragraph, location, color, etc. Contains no images.
-You probably need an XML package to interpret the output in Python.
+You need an XML package to interpret the output in Python.

       :rtype: str